 Many factors contribute to fencing's burgeoning popularity.
 Some, like the increased quality of our competitions, communications and financial management, result from a decade of hard work.
-We have also been the beneficiaries of certain serendipitous developments, like the spate of new films, TV shows and commercials (thank you, Michael Jordan - even if you can't fence a lick!) in which fencing features prominently.
-Surely the growing number of clubs, | entering its third year, has proven the value of a smaller, focused coaches and school programs have been major contributors.
+We have also been the beneficiaries of certain serendipitous developments, like the spate of new films, TV shows and commercials (thank you, Michael Jordan - even if you can't fence a lick!) in which coaches and school programs have been major contributors.
 But regardless of the reasons for the elevated interest in swordplay, this is clear: if we can maintain the momentum, the future is bright for both recreational fencers and those who aspire to Olympic gold.
 Doing so will require sound leadership.
 And that brings me to the point of this column.